intel/platform-aware-scheduling/gpu-aware-scheduling/docs/usage.md

 # Usage with NFD and GPU-plugin
 This document explains how to get GAS working together with [Node Feature Discovery](https://github.com/kubernetes-sigs/node-feature-discovery) (NFD) and the [GPU-plugin](https://github.com/intel/intel-device-plugins-for-kubernetes/blob/main/cmd/gpu_plugin/README.md).

-To begin with, it will help a lot if you have been successful already using the Intel GPU-plugin with some deployments.
-That means your HW and cluster is most likely fine with GAS also.
+It will help a lot if you have already been successfully using the Intel GPU-plugin with some deployments.
+That means your HW and cluster is most likely fine also with GAS.

 ## Enabling fractional resource support in GPU-plugin and NFD
-Resource management is required to be enabled in GPU-plugin currently to run GAS.
-With resource management enabled, GPU-plugin can read the necessary annotations of the Pods.
-Without reading those annotations, GPU allocations will not work correctly.
-NFD needs to be configured to create the node extended resources which are then used by GAS.
+Resource management must be enabled in GPU-plugin to run GAS.
+With resource management enabled, GPU-plugin will use annotations GAS adds to Pods, otherwise GPU allocations will not work correctly.
+NFD needs also to be configured for node extended resources used by GAS to be created.

 The easiest way to setup both the Intel GPU device plugin and NFD is to follow the [installation instructions of the Intel GPU-plugin](https://github.com/intel/intel-device-plugins-for-kubernetes/blob/main/cmd/gpu_plugin/README.md#install-to-nodes-with-intel-gpus-with-fractional-resources).

 ## Cluster nodes

-You need some i915 GPUs in the nodes.
-Integrated GPUs work fine for testing GAS, most recent NUCs are good enough.
+You need some Intel GPUs in the nodes.
+Even integrated GPUs work fine for testing GAS.

 ## Pods